3F/web.vsSBE/_doc/Events/CommandEvent.md

 ---
 # CommandEvent (DTE)

-This can be used for catching all Command Events from your VS IDE.
+This can be used for catching of the command events from your VS IDE.

 {% assign infoData = "For advanced work with all commands beyond of the solution level, use the [vsCommandEvent](http://vsce.r-eg.net/doc/Modes/EnvCommand/)" %}
 {% include elem/info %}